 Following each group of presentations, there will be the opportunity for extended discussion of the focus methodological issue, which may explore different approaches within the methodology (in research design, instruments, theoretical framing, or approaches to analysis), or different methodological approaches to a problem (for instance making sense of teacher practice, or tracking change in learners).

 Presentations will be 10-12 minutes in duration and should briefly outline the research question being addressed and may include the findings or likely outcomes of the research, but should focus mainly on the research methodology.
 Reports on work in progress are welcome but the focus is on the methodology.

-We will host an informal book launch at the end of the first day – 5pm Monday.
+The program starts at 9am and concludes at 5pm each of the two days.
+We will host an informal book launch of the CAR Book Series at the end of the first day – 5pm Monday.
 All are welcome.

 We will also offer an opportunity to evaluate this symposium.
 The link to the online survey will be emailed during the last day of the symposium.